raihanCarder/restaurant-page/README.md

 2. Navigate to the folder
    `cd restaurant-page`

-3. Open `index.html` in your browser (or run with Live Server)
+3. Install Dependencies with `npm install` in terminal.

-4. Install Dependencies with `npm install` in terminal.
+4. Build Project with `npm run build` in terminal.

-5. Build Project with `npm run build` in terminal.
-Then open dist/index.html in browser or preview with VS Live Server.
+5. Open dist/index.html in browser or preview with VS Live Server.

 ## Tech Stack
 - Javascript